Facility Modeling & FATE Software

 • Entrainment of aerosol from liquid and deposited particulate

-• Deposition of aerosols via gravitational sedimentation, impaction, and so on
+• Deposition of aerosols via gravitational settling, impaction, etc.

 • Heat transfer and condensation on structures